eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 You can connect this channel to a String item.

 ### Channel Type "number"

-* __min__: An optional minimum value
+* __min__: An optional minimum value.
-* __max__: An optional maximum value
+* __max__: An optional maximum value.
 * __step__: For decrease, increase commands the step needs to be known

-* __isDecimal__: If set to true the value is send as a decimal value, otherwise it is send as integer.
+A decimal value (like 0.2) is send to the MQTT topic if the number has a fractional part.

-If any of the parameters is a float/double (has a decimal point value), then a float value is send to the MQTT topic otherwise an int value is send.
+If you always require an integer, please use the formatter.

 You can connect this channel to a Number item.